Online vs. In-Person Bass Lessons: What's Different?

 • You don't want to manage any audio gear, period.

-• You have a great local teacher who's the right fit for your goals.
+• You have a great local teacher who is the right fit for your goals.

 Closing thoughts

 Online sounds like the compromise option until you actually try it with a proper setup.
-The close-up camera view of your hands actually makes technique work easier to teach — when I'm watching your left-hand form or your efficient left-hand positioning, I see your hand better on Zoom than I would from a chair across a studio.
+The close-up camera view of your hands actually makes technique work easier to teach.
+When I am watching your left-hand form or your efficient left-hand positioning, I see your hand better on Zoom than I ever would from a chair across a studio!!
 Right- and left-hand technique is one of the fundamentals I teach, and the camera angle online is, if anything, an advantage.

-If you're weighing the options, the short version is this: the substance of the lessons is the same, the audio problem has a known fix, and the camera is on your side.
+If you are weighing the options, the lessons themselves are the same and the audio problem has a known fix.
 If you'd like to try the format, online bass lessons via Zoom are how I work with every student I teach today.